-You may recognise this shot as one of the rolling images on our home page which were taken by photographer Jason Ingram and food stylist Genevieve Taylor.
+You may recognise this shot as one of the rolling images on our home page which were taken by photographer Jason Ingram and styled by Genevieve Taylor.
 The dish was so delicious I had to pass on the recipe which comes from Louise Walker's Aga Roast.

 You don't have to have an Aga to make it, by the way - you can cook it in a conventional oven.

 1⁄2 teaspoon cloves

 Salt and pepper

 1kg / 21⁄4 lbs sweet potatoes